Om4AI/Om4AI/README.md

 <br><h4><p align="center">Glad you landed here!</p></h4>

 <p align="center">
-I am a Software Engineer who likes to play with Data Structures and different Software Development tools.
+I am a Software Engineer who likes to learn and improve in Data Structures and different Software Development tools.
 Developing problem solving skills to think about all edge cases is important.
 <br><br>Deep Learning especially along with Computer Vision fascinates me.
 CNNs are my favourite as you might already have guessed.
   </p></div>